open-tux/ember-bulma/README.md

 # ember-bulma

-[Ember Bulma](http://open-tux.github.io/ember-bulma/) is an ember addon for [Bulma](https://github.com/jgthms/bulma) by Jeremy Thomas.
+[Ember Bulma](http://open-tux.github.io/ember-bulma/) is a collection of Ember components and services for [Bulma](https://github.com/jgthms/bulma), a modern CSS framework by Jeremy Thomas

 ---